 Highlighted by an opening night Gala complete with a fashion show of gowns created from exotic blossoms.
 English teas are served each afternoon and the museum restaurant is open for luncheon reservations.

 One day during the annual event is reserved for “hat day”.
 Patrons are encouraged to sport their own flora by dressing up a hat.
 The creations run from the modest to the extreme, the best design is awarded.

 Throughout the week a number of the famed floral designers give lectures and provide demonstrations of floral design.
 This year a fashion show of wearable creations added the last element of flora and fauna to the arts.

-The de Young is the designated museum in the San Francisco area for many of the special exhibitions that travel to museums representing fine art, textiles and sculptures, along with its sister museum, Legion of Honor, where you will find an impressive collection of Rodin sculpture, European paintings and textiles.
+The de Young is the designated museum in the San Francisco area for many of the special exhibitions that travel to museums representing fine art, textiles, and sculptures.
+Its sister museum, the Legion of Honor, offers an impressive collection of Rodin sculpture, European paintings, and textiles.

 Next years Bouquets to Art will fall in April, for the first time, to accommodate the extraordinary exhibit of Tutankhamen and the Golden Age of the Pharaohs exhibit on display June 27, 2009 – March 28, 2010.

 Open Tuesdays thru Sunday, 9:30 a.m. to 5:15 p.m., Fridays until 8:45 p.m.
 Closed January 1, Thanksgiving Day and December 25. de Young Museum is located at 50 Hagiwara Tea Garden Drive, Golden Gate Park, San Francisco.
 Legion of Honor 34th & Lincoln, San Francisco. http://www.deyoungmuseum.org